 Once the solids are removed, you can sponge the stain with plain, cool water if you can't wash it right away.
 A stain remover pen can also be used.
 But the item should still be laundered as soon as possible.

-When it is time to wash the stained item, treat with a prewash stain remover spray or gel like Zout or Shout or Spray 'n Wash or a bit of heavy duty liquid detergent (Wisk, Tide or Persil are rated as the best brands) and then launder as recommended on the care label.
+When it is time to wash the stained item, first treat it with a prewash stain remover spray or gel, such as Zout, Shout, Spray 'n Wash, or a bit of heavy duty liquid laundry detergent.
+(Tide or Persil are good brands for stains.)
+Then, launder as recommended on the fabric's care label.

-If you are using a home dry cleaning kit, be sure to treat the chocolate stain with the provided stain remover before putting the garment in the dryer bag.
+As soon as possible, bring the item to a professional cleaner, and point out the stain to them.
+Or if you are using a home dry-cleaning kit, be sure to treat the chocolate stain with the provided stain remover before putting the garment in the dryer bag.

-Try to lift as much of the chocolate off the carpet as possible with a dull knife or spoon.
-If it is melted or liquid, place an ice cube on it for a minute to harden the chocolate and make it easier to lift away.
+For a chocolate stain on carpet, lift away the chocolate solids with a dull knife or other similar utensil.
+If the chocolate is melted or liquid, you can try placing an ice cube on it for a minute to harden the chocolate and make it easier to lift away.

-Wet a clean white cloth with water and "rinse" the area to remove the detergent.
-Repeat until you feel no more soap because soapy residue can actually attract soil.
-Allow to air dry and vacuum to lift carpet fibers.
+Then, wet a clean white cloth with water, and rinse the area by blotting to remove the soap.
+Repeat until you feel no more soap because soapy residue can actually attract dirt.
+Finally, allow the carpet to air dry, and vacuum to lift the carpet fibers.